caltechads/wagtail-jetstream/README.md

 **DEBUG** For now just install from the git repository and then add `jetstream` to your `INSTALLED_APPLICATIONS` in Django settings.

+As of version 1.4, we no longer pre-compile the scss to css.
+Users are expected to run some sort of automatic sass compiler, like django-sass-processor, in order to compile the scss files.

 ## Column Layouts

 Use of the column layouts requires some boilerplate from the developer because Wagtail currently does not have a mechanism for determining a block's contents dynamically at runtime.